nodesource/nsolid/SECURITY.md

 # Security

-## Reporting a bug in Node.js
+## Reporting a security issue in N|Solid

-Report security bugs in Node.js via [HackerOne](https://hackerone.com/nodejs).
+Report security bugs in the N|Solid Runtime via <security@nodesource.com>

-Normally, your report will be acknowledged within 5 days, and you'll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.
+Normally your report will be acknowledged within 5 days, and you'll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.
 These timelines may extend when our triage volunteers are away on holiday, particularly at the end of the